 \textbf{Reasoning.} To precisely control the task complexity, we formulated a Pointer Value Retrieval (PVR) framework.
 Neural network generalization and reasoning has been studied with several approaches/tasks distinct from our PVR framework.
-One active direction has looked at the capability of models to learn visual tasks in a few-shot setting \cite{snell2017prototypical, triantafillou2019meta}, on benchmarks such as Omniglot \cite{lake2011one}, and Bongard-LOGO \cite{nie2020bongard}.
+One active direction has looked at the capability of models to learn visual tasks in a few-shot setting \citep{snell2017prototypical, triantafillou2019meta}, on benchmarks such as Omniglot \citep{lake2011one}, and Bongard-LOGO \citep{nie2020bongard}.
 Our focus is not on few-shot, but faithfully learning the reasoning rule.
-Previous work has looked at learning rules in visual question answering \cite{Bahdanau2019-iy, johnson2017clevr}, drawing on classical work studying generalization \cite{fodor1988connectionism}.
-These rules are often much more complex than our simple pointer-value formulation.
-Other work with varied rules has looked at mathematical reasoning, both in the form of non-verbal, visual puzzles \cite{barrett2018measuring, zhuo2020solving} as well as more symbolic mathematical inputs \cite{saxton2019analysing, russin2021compositional}, with related efforts studied in RL \cite{raghu2018can, zhang2016understanding, oh2017zero}.
-There are also tasks exploring verbal reasoning abilities \cite{lake2018generalization, nye2020learning}, which are different from our setting with systematic difficulty variation.
-Pertinent to these are also directions examining sequence-to-sequence learning has been used to study compositional generalization \citep{lake2018generalization,Keysers2020-bd,ruis2020benchmark}, due to rapid advances in natural language processing in the past few years.
-However, the model architectures and learning dynamics are much more complicated to analyze than the classification setting.
-A line of literature design neural networks with dedicated symbolic components to improve systematic generalization~\citep{cai2017making,chen2020compositional}.
+Previous work has looked at learning rules in visual question answering \citep{Bahdanau2019-iy, johnson2017clevr}, drawing on classical work studying generalization \citep{fodor1988connectionism}.
+These rules are often more complex than the simple pointer-value formulation.
+Other work with varied rules has looked at mathematical reasoning, both in the form of non-verbal, visual puzzles \citep{barrett2018measuring, zhuo2020solving} as well as more symbolic mathematical inputs \citep{saxton2019analysing, russin2021compositional}, with related efforts studied in RL \citep{raghu2018can, zhang2016understanding, oh2017zero}.
+There are also tasks exploring verbal reasoning abilities \citep{lake2018generalization, nye2020learning}, which are different from our setting with systematic difficulty variation.
+Pertinent to these are also directions examining sequence-to-sequence learning and more generally compositional generalization \citep{lake2018generalization,Keysers2020-bd, keysers2019measuring, livska2018memorize, ruis2020benchmark}.
+Our work is related to this but more specifically focuses on indirection.
+Another line of literature design neural networks with dedicated symbolic components to improve systematic generalization~\citep{cai2017making,chen2020compositional}.
 We instead focus on studying general architectures and analyze whether generalization behavior is learned from the data.

 \textbf{Indirection.} Our task formulation is inspired by the studies of indirection in neuroscience and cognitive science about human reasoning~\citep{kriete2013indirection, noelle2017indirection, buchweitz2013bilingual, hayworth2018thalamic, muller2016model}.
 It is shown that indirection provides biologically plausible foundation to variable bindings and symbol processing, which are considered crucial components for human reasoning and systematicity.